Bona Mors Confraternity

-The Roman Catholic Bona Mors Confraternity (lLatin for "Good" or "Happy Death") was founded on 2 October 1648, in the Church of the Gesù, Rome, by Vincenzo Carafa, seventh General of the Society of Jesus.
+The Roman Catholic Bona Mors Confraternity (Latin for "Good" or "Happy Death") was founded on 2 October 1648, in the Church of the Gesù, Rome, by Vincenzo Carafa, seventh General of the Society of Jesus.
 In 1729, it was raised to an archconfraternity by Benedict XIII.
 The object of the association is to prepare its members by a well-regulated life to die in peace with God.